 The triangle cactus needs bright full sun exposure to maintain its vibrant color.
 It will also grow best when the temperature is between 50-86 °F (10-30°C).

-However, extreme heat and temperature may cause stem burn and discoloration so a bit of shade is necessary during summer.
-When placed indoors, the plant will benefit from periodic rotation to maintain its upright growth.
+However, extreme heat and temperature in USDA Hardiness Zones 9-11 may cause stem burn and discoloration, so a bit of shade is necessary during summer.
+When placed indoors, the fairy castle cactus plant will benefit from periodic rotation to maintain its upright growth.

-As a cactus, this cultivar can withstand long periods of drought so only water when the top 2 cm (3/4 in) of the soil is dry.
-Watering should be reduced as the cold months approach and then keep the soil dry during winter.
+As a cactus, this cultivar can withstand long periods of drought so only water when the top 2 cm (3/4 in) of the soil is completely dry.
+Watering should be reduced as the cold months approach, and then keep the soil dry to prevent excess moisture during the winter.

-In the wild, A. tetragonus thrives in sandy soils so when grown as a houseplant, it is important to mimic their natural habitat but at the same time, provide nutrients to maintain its lush appearance.
-The soil should be quick-draining so a soil mixture of 2/3 coarse materials like sand and perlite and 1/3 commercial cactus potting soil is recommended.
+In the wild, fairy castle cactus thrives in sandy soils so when grown as a houseplant, it is important to mimic their natural habitat but at the same time, provide nutrients to maintain its lush appearance.
+The well draining soil is ideal to prevent wet soil, a soil mixture of 2/3 coarse materials like sand and perlite and 1/3 commercial cactus potting soil is recommended.

 Propagation and Maintenance